-Increased stress in teachers has lead to deterioration in their emotional well being amid this Novel Corona Virus Pandemic.
+Increased stress in teachers has to lead to deterioration in their emotional well-being amid this Novel Corona Virus Pandemic.
 We all have been defining our new normal but is this normal convenient for the teachers as well?

 We are witnessing the major medical tragedy of our era.
 The complete shutdown and the insane spread of the coronavirus have not only put a halt to our normal life but have also made us immobile in so many ways.

 How this whole situation has increased stress in teachers and what are the challenges our teachers are facing in particular, this post is an ode to the teachers around us.

 How has Novel Corona Virus increased stress in teachers?